SystemSoftwareWS13-14/ARMBuildroot/README.md

   * Build cross gdb for the host
   * Set external toolchain
 * Filesystem
-  * cpio the root fs
+  * cpio the root fs with bzip2

 **Removed**
 * ext2/3/4 root fs